 RFC 7611 implements a way to signal to a router to accept routes with a local nexthop address.
 This can be the case when doing policing and having traffic having a nexthop located in another VRF but still local interface to the router.
-It is recommended to read the RFC for full details. - route-filter-translated-v4 route-filter-translated-v4 represents well-known communities value ROUTE FILTER TRANSLATED v4 0xFFFF0002 65535:2. - route-filter-v4 route-filter-v4 represents well-known communities value ROUTE_FILTER_v4 0xFFFF000365535:3.
+It is recommended to read the RFC for full details. - route-filter-translated-v4 route-filter-translated-v4 represents well-known communities value ROUTE_FILTER_TRANSLATED_v4 0xFFFF0002 65535:2. - route-filter-v4 route-filter-v4 represents well-known communities value ROUTE_FILTER_v4 0xFFFF0003 65535:3. - route-filter-translated-v6 route-filter-translated-v6 represents well-known communities value ROUTE_FILTER_TRANSLATED_v6 0xFFFF0004 65535:4. - route-filter-v6 route-filter-v6 represents well-known communities value ROUTE_FILTER_v6 0xFFFF0005 65535:5. - 11gr-stale 11gr-stale represents well-known communities value LLGR_STALE 0xFFFFF0006 65535: 6.
+Assigned and intended only for use with routers supporting the Long-lived Graceful Restart Capability as described in [Draft-IETF-uttaro-idr-bgp-persistence].
+Routers receiving routes with this community may (depending on implementation) choose allow to reject or modify routes on the presence or absence of this community. - no-llgr no-llgr represents well-known communities value NO_LLGR 0xFFFF0007 65535:7.
+Assigned and intended only for use with routers supporting the Long-lived Graceful Restart Capability as described in [Draft-IETF-uttaro-idr-bgp-persistence].
+Routers receiving routes with this community may (depending on implementation) choose allow to reject or modify routes on the presence or absence of this community.

-- route-filter-translated-v6 route-filter-translated-v6 represents well-known communities value ROUTE FILTER TRANSLATED v6 0xFFFF0004 65535:4. - route-filter-v6 route-filter-v6 represents well-known communities value ROUTE_FILTER_v6 0xffff000565535:5. - llgr-stale llgr-stale represents well-known communities value LLGR_STALE 0xFFFF0006 65535: 6.
-Assigned and intented only for use with routers supporting the Long-lived Graceful Restart Capability as described in :rfc:'draft-uttaro-idr-bgp-persistence'.
-Routers recieving routes with this community may (depending on implementation) choose allow to reject or modify routes on the presence or absence of this community. - no-llgr no-llgr represents well-known communities value NO_LLGR 0xFFFF0007 65535:7.
-Assigned and intented only for use with routers supporting the Long-lived Graceful Restart Capability as described in :rfc:'draft-uttaro-idr-bgp-persistence'.
-Routers recieving routes with this community may (depending on implementation) choose allow to reject or modify routes on the presence or absence of this community. - accept-own-nexthop accept-own-nexthop represents well-known communities value accept-own-nexthop 0xFFFF0008 65535:8. :rfc:'draft-agrewal-idr-accept-own-nexthop' describes how to tag and label VPN routes to be able to send traffic between VRFs via an internal layer 2 domain on the same PE device.
-Refer to :rfc:'draft-agrewal-idr-accept-own-nexthop' for full details. - blackhole blackhole represents well-known communities value BLACKHOLE 0xFFFF029A 65535:666.
+- accept-own-nexthop accept-own-nexthop represents well-known communities value accept-own-nexthop 0xFFFF0008 65535:8.
+[Draft-IETF-agrewal-idr-accept-own-nexthop] describes how to tag and label VPN routes to be able to send traffic between VRFs via an internal layer 2 domain on the same PE device.
+Refer to [Draft-IETF-agrewal-idr-accept-own-nexthop] for full details. - blackhole blackhole represents well-known communities value BLACKHOLE 0xFFFF029A 65535:666.
 RFC 7999 documents sending prefixes to EBGP peers and upstream for the purpose of blackholing traffic.
 Prefixes tagged with the this community should normally not be re-advertised from neighbors of the originating network.
-It is recommended upon receiving prefixes tagged with this community to add NO_EXPORT and NO ADVERTISE. - no-export no-export represents well-known communities value NO_EXPORT 0xFFFFFF01.
+It is recommended upon receiving prefixes tagged with this community to add NO_EXPORT and NO_ADVERTISE. - no-export no-export represents well-known communities value NO_EXPORT 0xFFFFFF01.
 All routes carry this value must not be advertised to outside a BGP confederation boundary.
 If neighboring BGP peer is part of BGP confederation, the peer is considered as inside a BGP confederation boundary, so the route will be announced to the peer. - no-advertise no-advertise represents well-known communities value NO_ADVERTISE 0xFFFFFF02.
-All routes carry this value must not be advertise to other BGP peers. - local-AS local-AS represents well-known communities value NO_EXPORT_SUBCONFED 0xFFFFFF03.
+All routes carry this value must not be advertise to other BGP peers. - local-AS local-AS represents well-known communities value NO_EXPORT_SUBCONFED 0xFFFFFFF03.
 All routes carry this value must not be advertised to external BGP peers.
 Even if the neighboring router is part of confederation, it is considered as external BGP peer, so the route will not be announced to the peer. - no-peer no-peer represents well-known communities value NOPEER 0xFFFFFF04 65535:65284.
 RFC 3765 is used to communicate to another network how the originating network want the prefix propagated.